Sivan22/otzaria/README.md

 * [![Dart][dart]][Dart-url]
 * [![Flutter][Flutter]][Flutter-url]

-I Choose to use Dart and Flutter.
+I Chose to use Dart and Flutter.
 I think that is the most efficient and most modern way to build a GUI app.

 Also, it is a multiplatform framework.